Skip to content

 Vanilla Earthquake Cake

-• Bake the cake at 350 degrees for 45-50 minutes.
+• Bake the cake at 350 degrees Fahrenheit for 45-50 minutes.
 Watch what happens as the cake begins to bake.
 Crazy stuff!

 Vanilla Earthquake Cake